orsenthil/senthil.learntosolveit.com-deploy/posts/2004/11/28/weekends.md

 .. title: Weekends
 .. slug: weekends
 .. date: 2004-11-28 20:13:00
-.. tags:
+.. tags: weekends, productivity, movies, personal, reflections
-.. category: General
+.. category: Personal
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A reflective weekend filled with work, leisure, and thoughts on movies and life.

 I had planned to complete a lot of extra work over the weekend, but everything vaporized. :)